The Value of Information in Retrospect: Examples of Value of Information Measures

-The prospective expected value of sample information plays a role similar to the leverage in the frequentist setting in that both can be used to measure how influential we would expect an observation to be according to the model without observing the actual response.
-We see that the prospective expected value of sample information is an increasing function of the leverage, but also depends on the sample variance $S^2_{n-1}$.
-For a large sample size, $S^2_{-i}$, the estimate for $\sigma^2$ based on all the data but $Y_i$, will be similar for all $i$ and sorting the points according to their prospective value of sample information would give the same ordering of points as if we had sorted them by their leverage.
+This $\PVSI$ plays a role similar to the leverage in the frequentist setting in that both can be used to measure how influential we would expect an observation to be according to the model without observing the actual response.
+We see that $\PVSI$ is an increasing function of the leverage but also depends on the sample variance $S^2_{-i}$.
+If the sample size is sufficiently large, $S^2_{-i}$ will be similar for all $i$ and sorting the points according to their prospective value of sample information would give the same ordering of points as if we had sorted them by their leverage.